|A word about training methods.

 In today's world, there is a rift amongst trainers and behaviorists about the 'best' way to train dogs.
 This rift is spilling over into the

-world of dog owners, as well as into shelters, grooming shops, veterinary hospitals and beyond.
+world of dog owners, as well as into shelters, grooming shops, veterinary hospitals and social media.

 Our philosophy is simple.
 We believe the best training method for YOUR dog is what works best for your dog's individual case.
 All

-of our trainers are trained and skilled in both traditional and positive reinforcement techniques.
+of our trainers are trained and skilled in both wise, traditional training and the newer, positive-reinforcement based techniques.

 We pride ourselves on being Balanced, Motivational trainers - working to help the highest number of dogs and owners that we